What is AWANA?

 Is there a cost for my child to be in AWANA?

-There is an AWANA fee of $40 per child (Aug.
-1-24) at the time of registration.
-The fee increases to $50 after Aug.
-29. This fee covers the basic costs for your child to participate in AWANA which includes a books, prizes, achievements, etc.
+There is an AWANA fee of $40 per child thru Aug.
+24. The fee increases to $50 after Aug.
+24. This fee covers the basic costs for your child to participate in AWANA which includes a books, prizes, achievements, etc.

 Are there other AWANA activities my child can participate in?